All Episodes

 I fell in love with radio because of music first.

-I grew up, my father was an army brat.
+I grew up, my father was an Army brat.

-I was an army brat.
+I was an Army brat.

-My father was in the service, and we traveled around, so uh anybody that's listening that's ever that's been a service brat knows that you don't have very many friends because you're moving all the time.
+So anybody that's listening that's ever been a service brat knows that you don't have very many friends because you're moving all the time.

 I mean, I went to something like 18 different schools.